It's a Small World: Holiday overlay

-Disneyland Paris introduced a Holiday overlay in 1999.
-The first iteration of the overlay though was poorly made.
+Disneyland Paris introduced a Holiday overlay in 1999, the first iteration of the overlay though was poorly made.
 The ride used an incomplete soundtrack mixed in with the ride's regular audio.
 The first iteration was removed in 2006.
 For the 2009 winter season, the overlay returned, and it received an official name of "It's a Small World Celebration".
 The ride received an overhaul including, new lighting, Holiday decorations throughout the inside, and the entire attraction now used the full "It's a Small World Holiday" soundtrack.
-The clock tower was also given a Santa hat worn until a refurbishment in 2015.
+The clock tower was also given a Santa hat worn until the refurbishment in 2015.
 Following that renovation, "It's a Small World Celebration" was planned to use an updated soundtrack originally set for winter 2016.
 It was delayed for unknown reasons.
 "It's a Small World Celebration" returned for the 2017–2018 holiday season, featuring an updated soundtrack.
 Since then, it has not returned.

 Hong Kong Disneyland implemented its own version called "It's a Small World Christmas" that highlights the Disney character scenes in Christmas fashion with an appearance of Santa Claus in the Arctic scene.
 Despite being heavily decorated on the outside with clock tower dolls displayed in Holiday attire, the ride was barely decorated on the inside.
 The audio also was a mix between the regular, and Holiday soundtrack that would transition at points.
 Hong Kong's overlay lasted only one season possibly due to poor feedback.